Design & Technology September 15, 2014

 Making Digital Human

 This is just a tiny example of the personalization initiatives taking place across the web.
 What’s evident, is that regardless of sector, website personalization is a growing trend.
-When organisations get it right, personalization can bring a multitude of benefits.
+When organizations get it right, personalization can bring a multitude of benefits.